apigee/flame/src/gateway/README.md

 This component is intended for Untrusted Developers /B2C (Business to Consumer) Model.

-To deploy all the APIs and its dependencies on your own org please run the following script from the root folder of the cloned repo.
+To deploy all the APIs, OAuth and Identity Solution on your own org please run the following script from the root folder of the cloned repo.

 ### Installation